kallaway/100-days-of-code/r1-log.md

 Today's Progress: Continued PluralSight Courses, finished ES6 course, it was good; but I need to look back to slides and take its course.
 Then, watched and coded along in C# project.
 Learned about fields and states.
 I learned about constructors in C# and learned that classes especially constructors are used to make the code to encapsulate.
 Also, started landing project; but I didn't complete.

 Feelings: I am so motivated because of PluralSight free weekend courses.
-I tried to absotb every course I could take and I checked my settings to see the expiration day.
+I tried to absorb every course I could take and I checked my settings to see the expiration day.
 It gave me 2 more days.
 I'm stoked, I want to see other courses, too.

 Day 69: February 10, 2020